-• The employee must inform the employer prior to 1 November of the year in question that he wishes to make use of this trade union contribution scheme.

-• The employee should do so by submitting a completed application form and proof of payment to the employer.
-The application form is published on the website of the HBO council: www.hbo-raad.nl.
+- The employee must inform the employer prior to 1 November of the year in question that he wishes to make use of this trade union contribution scheme. - The employee should do so by submitting a completed application form and proof of payment to the employer.
+The application form is published on the website of the Association of Universities of Applied Sciences: www.vereniginghogescholen.nl